 7. Next, you will code the action phase of your servo.
-First, type in the line "void loop () {".
+First, type in the line "void loop(){".
 You will see that, once again, when you have typed this line of code in and pressed enter, the program will automatically make a closed bracket at the bottom of the page.

-8. The last part of the code will control the Servo's motion.
-There are 4 lines of code that will control your Servo.

-- a.
-The first line, "myservo.write(0);" causes the continuous Servo to spin fast in one direction (typically to the left, but some Servos are different) and causes the standard Servo to go to 0 degrees. - b.
-The second line, "delay (2000) ;" causes the microcontroller to wait before reading the next line of code, so the continuous Servo would keep spinning in one direction for 2000 milliseconds (2 seconds) and the standard Servo would stay at 0 degrees for 2000 milliseconds (2 seconds). - c.
-The third line, "myservo.write (180);" causes the continuous Servo to spin fast in the opposite direction and causes the standard Servo to go to 180 degrees. - d.
-The last line, "delay (2000) ;" causes the mircrocontroller to wait for 2000 milliseconds (2 seconds) before reading the next line of code, so the continuous Servo would keep spinning for 2000 milliseconds (2 seconds) and the standard Servo would stay at 180 degrees for 2000 milliseconds (2 seconds).
-The value that you put in "myservo.write();" controls the Servo's motion, and the "delay();" tells the microcontroller how long to wait before reading another line of code.
-This gives the Servo time to move.
+- 8. The last part of the code will control the servo's motion.
+There are 4 lines of code that will control your servo. - a.
+The first line, "myservo.write(0);" causes the continuous servo to spin fast in one direction (typically to the left, but some servos are different) and causes the standard servo to go to 0 degrees. - b.
+The second line, "delay(2000);" causes the microcontroller to wait before reading the next line of code, so the continuous servo would keep spinning in one direction for 2000 milliseconds (2 seconds) and the standard servo would stay at 0 degrees for 2000 milliseconds (2 seconds). - c.
+The third line, "myservo.write(180);" causes the continuous servo to spin fast in the opposite direction and causes the standard servo to go to 180 degrees. - d.
+The last line, "delay(2000);" causes the mircrocontroller to wait for 2000 milliseconds (2 seconds) before reading the next line of code, so the continuous servo would keep spinning for 2000 milliseconds (2 seconds) and the standard servo would stay at 180 degrees for 2000 milliseconds (2 seconds).
+The value that you put in "myservo.write();" controls the servo's motion, and the "delay();" tells the microcontroller how long to wait before reading another line of code.
+This gives the servo time to move.

-💿 Servo Arduino 1.6.5
+'''

-File Edit Sketch Tools Help
+Edit Sketch Tools Help

-P

-Servo §
+Select Board

+sketch nov6b.ino

-#include <servo.h></servo.h> ^
+#include <Servo.h>

 Servo myservo;

+3

+4

+void setup(){

+5

-void setup() { myservo.attach(9);
+myservo.attach(9);

-}
+6

+7

+8

+9

-void loop() { E
+void loop(){

+10

 myservo.write(0);

 delay(2000);

+11

 myservo.write(180);

+12

+13

 delay(2000);

-}
+14

+15

+'''

 9. Once all your code is written, upload the code to your Arduino microcontroller.
-If you get any errors, see the "Tips for Success!" section at the bottom of this document or the "Troubleshooting" guide.
+If you get any errors, see the "Tips for Success" section at the bottom of this document.

-Your Servo should now be moving.
+Your servo should now be moving.
 Congratulations!
-If you have multiple Servos, test each one and see how the same code affects the different Servos.
+If you have multiple servos, test each one and see how the same code affects the different servo.

-Tips for Success!
+Tips for Success

 - If you get an error when you try to upload your program to the microcontroller, you can download the "Troubleshooting" document and try to find a solution.
-The document explains the most common problems, such as: missed semicolons, missed brackets, misspelled words, and not connecting to the board. - If your code uploads, but the Servo does not move, check that your wires are all in the right place.
+The document explains the most common problems, such as: missed semicolons, missed brackets, misspelled words, and not connecting to the board. - If your code uploads, but the servo does not move, check that your wires are all in the right place.
 Next, check that the "setup" section of your program looks exactly like the code written in step 5 of "Time to Write Some Code".
-Sometimes people change the number in "myservo.attach(); ", but this sends the control signal to the wrong pin on the microcontroller.
+Sometimes people change the number in "myservo.attach();", but this sends the control signal to the wrong pin on the microcontroller.